Updated: Oct 12

-Over the last two years humanity has faced an sudden, catastrophic event, which has changed the way that we all see our world.
+From 2019 humanity faced an unprecedented, sudden, catastrophic event, which changed the way that we all see our world.
 With national lockdowns, international travel restrictions, global economic recessions and enormous pressures exerted on health resources, the Covid-19 pandemic has undoubtably changed the world...
 And not just the human world.
 Unforeseen changes to human activities; tourism, manufacturing, travel and habitat use, has had a huge impact on our wildlife and the environment.
-But how has the Covid-19 lockdown affected sharks?
+But how did the Covid-19 lockdown affect sharks?
 Can human activity on land really affect our oceans?
 And what can we learn from this?

 The Progression of a Global Pandemic